OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-c/README.md

     cd ~/workshop/wp2-deployment-workshop-2019/exercise-c

 ## Login
-If you need to, login to the server: -
+If you need to, login to the server.
+If you're already logged in you won't need to provide your password: -

     oc login -u ${WORKSHOP_USER} https://orn-master.informaticsmatters.com
     ...